simontaen/Passions/Notes.md

 * First launch experience
 	* favorite 3 most played
+		*this could get tricky with the artistNameCorrections
 	* setup User/Installation

 * show the album after a push notification arrives
 	* send over the parseAlbum objectId
 * Silent push after fav'ing an Artist (Status Processing) to update UI automatically

 * "-1" cell on Timeline to filter results
-* Auto-refresh / paging on Timeline
 * search for an artist to add (but consider all resources!)
 * change ordering on adding artists & fav artists

-* Unfaving when tapping on adding artist
+* Auto-refresh / paging on Timeline

 * Album Info screen
 * Artist Info screen (this could be reused on adding artists, but the cell needs to be a bit different then)